 Bar charts are the workhorse of technical analysis.
 The majority of charts you will see in books, magazines, and online will be bar charts, so it pays to learn what each component means.

-The “bar” in bar chart is a vertical line in which the top denotes the high price of the period and the bottom denotes the low.
-Off on the left of the bar is a horizontal line denoting the opening price and off on the right is another horizontal line denoting the close.
-A bar therefore includes all four of the key price components — the open, high, low and close, sometimes abbreviated OHLC.
+The “bar” in the bar chart is a vertical line in which the top denotes the high price of the period and the bottom denotes the low.
+Off on the left of the bar is a horizontal line denoting the opening price, and off on the right is another horizontal line denoting the close.
+A bar, therefore, includes all four key price components — the open, high, low, and close, sometimes abbreviated OHLC.

 The close is the last trade done within the timeframe you name for your bar definition.
 It is the most important data point on the bar because it summarizes the final sentiment of the period.

-In addition to the placement of the components, the size of the bar matters, too.
-A tiny bar (small distance between high and low) means a lack in interest by both buyers and sellers.
+In addition to the placement of the components, the bar's size also matters.
+A tiny bar (small distance between high and low) means a lack of interest by both buyers and sellers.
 A tall bar, with a wide distance between the high and the low, means a lot of buying and selling interest.

 Pro tip: If you use a lot of indicators, say 6 to 8, and find that half of them are saying buy and half are saying sell, a good tactic is to load a fresh chart with no indicators at all and just look at the bars, both the placement of the bar components and the placement of different bars in the context of the series.
 The chances are good that this procedure will yield a decisive result.